 - page2 (PageObject) the page to be merged into this one.
-Should be an instance of PageObject.

-- tx(float) The translation on X axis

-- ty (float) The translation on Y axis

-- rotation (float) The angle of the rotation, in degrees
+Should be an instance of PageObject. - tx (float) The translation on X axis - ty (float) The translation on Y axis - rotation (float) The angle of the rotation, in degrees - expand (bool) Whether the page should be expanded to fit the dimensions of the page to be merged.

-- scale (float) The scaling factor